t36campbell/gatsby-portfolio/src/pages/projects/Periodic Table API.md

 ---
 path: /projects/periodic-table-api
 category: project
+date: "2020-11-01"
-published: "2020-11-01"
+published: Nov 1 2020
 title: Periodic Table API
 author: Tyler Campbell
+description: A RESTful API that retrieves the elements of the periodic table in JSON format.
+Created with Node.js, & Express
 image: https://ik.imagekit.io/t36campbell/Portfolio/project-6_r-JWju4LR.png
 link: https://pt-api.herokuapp.com/elements/krypton
 repo: https://github.com/t36campbell/periodic-table-api
 ---

-### Summary
+# Summary

 * A RESTful API that retrieves the elements of the periodic table in JSON format.
 * Created with Node.js, & Express (TypeScript).

-### Case Study
+# Case Study

-###### Challenge
+#### Challenge

-Many people have made this api or other simple ones like it.
+* Many people have made this api or other simple ones like it.
 However the one thing they all had in common is that they were written in plain JavaScript.

-###### Solution
+#### Solution

-So I set out to use TypeScript and ES6 imports, as there are many tutorials and projects out there that teach the simple backend concepts of this app.
+* So I set out to use TypeScript and ES6 imports, as there are many tutorials and projects out there that teach the simple backend concepts of this app.
 However I found far fewer projects that use TypeScript.

-Writing and testing the app was no problem; the hard part was getting the app to work once it deployed as it required some very specific setup to work natively on a server.
+* Writing and testing the app was no problem; the hard part was getting the app to work once it deployed as it required some very specific setup to work natively on a server.
 Thanks to a good article on [medium](https://medium.com/developer-rants/deploying-typescript-node-js-applications-to-heroku-81dd75424ce0) I was able to find the answer.

-###### Dependencies
+# Dependencies
 ```
 periodic-table-api@1.0.0
 ├─- cors@2.8.5